Agustín Feced: Feced's cover-up and alleged death

-This investigation took 3 years before it was passed on to the Federal Justice in Rosario.
-Feced was in theory to be in prison since the official opening of the case on January 31, 1984; later he was transferred by justice to the custody of the Military Hospital of Campo de Mayo (Buenos Aires).
+This investigation took three years before it was passed on to the Federal Justice in Rosario.
+Feced was in theory to be in prison from the official opening of the case on January 31, 1984.
+Later, he was transferred by justice to the custody of the Military Hospital of Campo de Mayo (Buenos Aires).
 There he is claimed to have undergone heart surgery in 1985.
 At the time, though, he was in fact free in Formosa.
-These facts point to complicity and protection by many powerful interest (military, government officials, and some powerful businessmen such as Alberto Gollán).
+These facts point to complicity and protection by many powerful interest (military, government officials and some powerful businessmen such as Alberto Gollán).
 On July 21, 1986, Feced was officially declared dead by the Military Hospital.

-Many witnesses, survivors of the IS, claim to have seen Feced alive after that date.
-An admission book of the Ariston Hotel in Rosario, presented as evidence to the court by journalist Claudio de Luca, showed a signature with Feced's handwriting, dated July 29, 1988.
-Francisco Oyarzábal, brother of a murdered victim, reported that Feced had been seen alive in Paraguay.
+Many witnesses, survivors of the Intelligence Service, claim to have seen Feced alive after that date.
+A registry book of the Ariston Hotel in Rosario, presented as evidence to the court by the journalist Claudio de Luca, showed a signature with Feced's handwriting, dated July 29, 1988.
+Francisco Oyarzábal, the brother of a murdered victim, reported that Feced had been seen alive in Paraguay.

 The investigation of the Intelligence Service case was archived in 1987 after the passing of the laws called Ley de Obediencia Debida (Law of Due Obedience) and Ley de Punto Final (Full Stop Law), during the presidency of Raúl Alfonsín, which restricted the accountability for human rights abuses to the highest levels of the military hierarchy (who had been already tried) and put an end to ongoing criminal investigations into the lower levels.

 On December 15, 1989, the Penal Federal Court of Rosario, without giving weight to the above inconsistencies, declared the case against Feced extinct (closed) due to his alleged death.
 The rest of the people involved in the crimes of the Intelligence Service were pardoned by decree of President Carlos Menem in 1989–1990.

 Del Frade's research

-Research conducted by journalist Carlos del Frade since 1999, and published in 2002, shows that Feced's last recorded domicile was in the city of Buenos Aires.
+Research conducted by the journalist Carlos del Frade since 1999, and published in 2002, shows that Feced's last recorded domicile was in the city of Buenos Aires.
 Though he was supposedly ill and senile, one of his former neighbors, interviewed by del Frade, contradicts this impression.